Every Upcoming Movie and TV Show in the Marvel Cinematic Universe

 Spider-Man: Far From Home (July 5, 2019)

 In June, Tom Holland revealed the name for the sequel to 2017’s Spider-Man: Homecoming.
 Holland is set to reprise his role as the famed “wall-crawler” in six Marvel movies, meaning there will be plenty of Spidey in future years for everyone to love.
 Those movies are likely going to be terrorized by a team of Spider-Man’s most notorious foes in the Sinister Six.
-Michael Keaton is signed on to return as Vulture, and Jake Gyllenhaal has been cast and is rumored to be playing Quentin Back, a.k.a. the villain Mysterio.
+Michael Keaton is signed on to return as Vulture, and Jake Gyllenhaal has been cast as Quentin Back, a.k.a. the villain Mysterio.
 The studio also announced that Numan Acar was cast as the character “Dimitri.”
 According to the comics, this is likely to be Dimitri Smerdyakov, also known as the villain Chameleon.
 Along with Holland and Keaton, Marisa Tomei (May Parker), Zendaya (Michelle Jones), and Jacob Batalon (Ned) are set to reprise their roles.

 Guardians of the Galaxy Vol. 3